Russia–Sri Lanka relations: Economic ties

 Sri Lanka and Russia have recently ramped up cooperation on expanding the tea trade between the two nations.
 Currently, approximately 17 % of Sri Lanka's tea exports go to Russia.
 Sri Lankan teas account for 30% of Russia's tea market.
 In 2016, 58,176 Russian tourists travelled to Sri Lanka.

 In December 2017, Russia imposed a temporary restriction on the imports of agricultural products from Sri Lanka including Ceylon tea after an insect called the Khapra beetle was found in a consignment of tea.
 Later, however, it was revealed that the beetle is neither native to, nor lives in, Sri Lanka.
 Russia accounts for nearly 19% of Sri Lanka's $1.27 billion tea exports.
 After discussions with an official delegation from the Sri Lanka Tea Board, Russia agreed to lift the restrictions from December 30.
 Sri Lanka also lifted a ban on asbestos, mainly imported from Russia.
-It was suspected Russia was not happy with the pro-Western foreign policy of the UNP led Sri Lankan Government.